 Mirrors

 The well-appointed bedroom will feature a floor mirror on a wooden base, although large wall mirrors are also fine, with exuberant filigrees and so much fancy tracing that you daren’t look at it too long.
 If you find that the image in your mirror ages but you don’t, and your name is Dorian, you could get famous.
-But if you never see your reflection in the mirror, and you find yourself going out all night with a terrible, ungodly thirst, be aware of garlic and people with stakes.
-Or you’re Keith Richards.

 Radio